Home Warranty Contractor Networks: How They Work & What to Expect

 Background Check Criminal and business history screening

-Once accepted, contractors agree to the warranty company's pricing caps, response time windows (typically 24–72 hours for standard claims), and reporting protocols.
-In exchange, they receive a steady stream of dispatched jobs — though as we'll cover, the trade-off isn't always favorable for contractors.
+Once accepted, contractors agree to the warranty company's pricing caps, response time windows (typically 24 to 72 hours for standard claims), and digital reporting protocols (photo uploads, app-based diagnostics, video estimates in some 2026 programs).
+In exchange, they receive a steady stream of dispatched jobs, though as we'll cover, the trade-off isn't always favorable for contractors.

 How to Verify a Contractor's License and Insurance